-More specifically, analysis of 2D images is performed in a two-step fashion.
-To enable meaningful region detection in the available cultural heritage images collections, a segmentation process takes place using the approach described in [13].
+To enable meaningful region detection in the available cultural heritage images collections, a segmentation process takes place during the first step using the approach described in Mezaris et al. (2004).
 There are several advantages in using regions for image retrieval and these are mainly derived from the fact that users usually search for objects displayed in images rather than whole images instead.
 This is the typical case in the area of cultural heritage as the main interest in retrieval is the item being displayed in an image regardless of any surroundings or background.
-The applied color image segmentation algorithm produces connected regions that correspond to meaningful objects shown in the image by performing the segmentation process in the combined intensity and texture feature space.
+The applied colour image segmentation algorithm produces connected regions that correspond to meaningful objects shown in the image by performing the segmentation process in the combined intensity and texture feature space.
 Results of this segmentation approach on different images from the cultural area are presented in Figure 3.